IKoshelev/amd-like-modules/README.md

 		});

 		//once this module loads successfully, dependencies of
-		//"myApp.admin.scheduleCtrl" will be rechecked asynchronously
-		//in the next availalbe event loop iteration
+		//"myApp.admin.scheduleCtrl" will be rechecked asynchronously (in the nearest available event loop iteration)
 		//and it will also load
 		window.simpleDefine("myApp.admin.scheduleSrv",
 		        [],